Le Locle

 Founded by Charles-Félicien Tissot and his son Charles-Émile in Le Locle; the brand has stayed in the Neuchâtel-Jura town since, and the Le Locle reference is named for it.

-Founded by Georges Favre-Jacot in Le Locle and the El Primero — the first high-beat automatic chronograph — was designed and made here in 1969.
+Founded by Georges Favre-Jacot in Le Locle; the El Primero, the first high-beat automatic chronograph, was designed and made here in 1969.